 Every cruiser lusts after the raved about the balcony room.
-What if I told you there are some serious advantages to an inside cruise cabin that you might not have considered?
+What if I told you some serious advantages to an inside cruise cabin that you might not have considered?
 I just took my 8th cruise.
 I don’t think of myself as a cruising fanatic by any means, but I am not a novice cruiser.
 I’ve stayed in inside cabins, window view cabins, and balcony cabins.
 All have pros and cons, but the inside is my current favorite, and I don’t think I’ll ever spend the extra money for the balcony again.

 Inside cabins have no windows at all.
 What this means is complete darkness – pitch black!
 And this translates to heavenly sleep!
 There is no chance of the sun peeking in, and you lose track of time.
 The element of now knowing if it’s morning, noon, or night is beyond relaxing.

 Additionally, today, almost all inside cabins have a “fake” window that creates the allusion that you have a window.
 Some go as far as having painted scenery or video screens to make a wall appear to have a window.
 Balcony cabins are not blacked out.
-No matter how great the design, there is always space somewhere on the window treatment that lets in the light.
+No matter how great the design, there is always space on the window treatment that lets in the light.

 Inside cabins have come a long way and are more significant than you think.
 There is plenty of room and plenty of cabin space.
 Some of them are laid out quite well and provide you with the same amount of space as a typical hotel in NYC.
 The bathrooms are always smaller.
 Well, let’s be clear – microscopically tiny, but hey ho.

 Inside cabins offer you total privacy.
 No one can hear your conversations on the balcony.
 No one can see you.
 It’s like your private oasis.
 Don’t get me wrong – you have privacy in all the cruise cabins, but it’s absolutely on the inside.